gibbok/keyframes-tool/README.md

 - Install keyframes-tool using `npm install keyframes-tool` or adding it in your `package.json` as: `"devDependencies": { "keyframes-tool": "^1.0.0" }` and run `npm install`.
-- From your project directory, enter `node keyframes-tool /input.css /output.json`, where as first argument `input.css` is the CSS source file to process and second argument `/output.json` is the destination file with the converted result.
+- From your project directory, enter `node keyframes-tool /input.css /output.json`, where as first argument `/input.css` is the CSS source file to process and second argument `/output.json` is the destination file with the converted result.
 Paths should be relative to `keyframes-tool.js` file location.
 - `keyframes-tool` will create a JSON file from your CSS where any CSS Animation declarations found will be added as a property, example: